jowrjowr/puppet-asterisk/README.md

 Note that by default no global variables (e.g. values set in the `[globals]` context) are set.
-To set global variables, you can use an `asterisk::extensions` resource with a context value of "globals".
+To set global variables, you can use an `asterisk::cfg::extension` resource with a context value of "globals".

 Agents
 ------